yazhou2019/BNTR/README.md

 # Experiments in the paper
 ## Version 3
 The code for the analyses presented in the paper can be found in the "./experiments" directory.
-Specifically,
 - "./experiments/Table 1":  Estimation performance in synthetic data.
 Reported are the averages of ISEs and the corresponding standard deviations (in parentheses) based on 50 data replications.
 In the first column, n is the total sample size, of which 20% were kept for the hold-out method.
 (X is generated from a mixture of multivariate truncated normal distribution with a Toeplitz variance matrix on the support and point mass distribution on the boundaries.)
 - "./experiments/Table 2": Prediction performance on the monkey’s electrocorticography data.
 Reported are averages of MSPE and the corresponding standard deviations (in parentheses) based on 10 random splittings.
 - "./experiments/Table 3": Prediction performance on the simulated monkey’s electrocorticography data.
 Reported are averages of MSPE and the corresponding standard deviations (in parentheses) based on 10 random splittings.